American Airlines: Joint ventures

 American Airlines has established three joint ventures with fellow Oneworld alliance members, expanding beyond basic codesharing to include coordinated route planning, scheduling, and revenue sharing on jointly operated routes.
 The Atlantic Joint Business covers transatlantic flights with Aer Lingus, British Airways, Finnair and Iberia.
 The Pacific Joint Business encompasses transpacific flights with Japan Airlines.
 A joint venture with Qantas covers routes between the United States, Australia, and New Zealand.

+Additionally, American Airlines partners with The Landline Company to provide "tarmac-to-tarmac" coach bus connections to and from two hubs: O'Hare to Rockford and South Bend; and Philadelphia to Allentown/Bethlehem, Atlantic City, Trenton–Mercer, Wilkes-Barre/Scranton, and Wilmington.

 Interline agreements

 American Airlines have interline agreements with the following airlines: